mrsilver76/yarss/README.md

 This program reads Sudoku puzzles (in `.sdk` or `.ss` file formats) and outputs any possible solutions.
 If the puzzle has been devised poorly then there may be no solutions or more than one solution, it will display them all.

+It is written in Perl.

 ## Usage

-The program is written in Perl.
-Windows users are recommended to just run the provided executable (which has been created using [TinyPerl](http://tinyperl.sourceforge.net/)) - however it is possible (albeit more complicated) to install something like [Strawberry Perl](https://strawberryperl.com/) and run `yarss.pl` instead.

  * **Windows** - open a command line prompt and type `yarss.exe <puzzle>`.
 Make sure that you have the `perl58.dll` and `lib.zip` files in the same location as `yarss.exe`.
  * **Others** - open a command line prompt and type `perl yarss.pl <puzzle>`.
 Make sure you have Perl installed on your system.

 `<puzzle>` is the filename of a Sudoku puzzle.
 Some sample puzzles are included in the `puzzles` folder, including one which proclaims to be the [world's hardest](https://puzzling.stackexchange.com/questions/252/how-do-i-solve-the-worlds-hardest-sudoku) (imaginately titled `worlds-hardest.sdk`).

+Windows users are recommended to just run the provided executable (which has been created using [TinyPerl](http://tinyperl.sourceforge.net/)).
+However it is possible (albeit more complicated) to install something like [Strawberry Perl](https://strawberryperl.com/) and run `yarss.pl` instead.

+## Puzzle file format

 If you want to create your own (or solve one that is bugging you) then details of the file formats can be found in the links below: